 On your wedding day, student loan debt is probably the last thing on your mind.
 However, when the honeymoon glasses come off and the glare of financial reality sets in, the road to marital bliss can be bumpy, especially when you have a large amount of student loan debt.

-Click or swipe to learn 5 ways student loan debt affects married couples and divorce.
+Here are 5 ways student loan debt affects marriage and divorce.

 Student loan debt was a contributing factor in some divorces, according to the Student Loan Hero survey.
 Around 13% of respondents who had student loan debt when they married blame student loan debt specifically for the breakup of their marriage.